Student Rights and Responsibilities Interventions and Disciplinary Procedures

 - Students will have a chance to talk with the principal about what happened.
 The SRO is not present while the principal speaks to students, unless there is a safety concern.
 The principal will not ask the student for a written statement or continue with questioning the student before notifying a parent.
-After notifying parents, the principal may ask the student to write down what happened in his or her own words.
-The student will be told that he or she does not have to write this statement.
+After notifying parents, the principal may ask the student to write down what happened in their own words.
+The student will be told that they do not have to write this statement.

 - The principal will give parents information to help them understand the nature of the offense and the discipline process.

-- Students and parents who disagree with staff decisions may present complaints to teachers, counselors, school administrators, and the regional assistant superintendent.
+- Students and parents who disagree with staff decisions may present complaints to teachers, counselors, school administrators, and the region assistant superintendent.

 - Parents may appeal all disciplinary decisions that would cause the student to be kept out of school.